qupath/qupath-docs/docs/advanced/exporting_images.md

 You can also specify the amount to downsample the image.
 If an annotation is selected, only the region of the image corresponding to that annotation will be written to the file.

-*OME TIFF* is the export command capable of writing image pyramids.
+*OME-TIFF* and *OME-Zarr* are export commands capable of writing image pyramids.
-In this way, it can support much larger images than *Original pixels* -- but only in one format (i.e. OME-TIFF).
+In this way, they can support much larger images than *Original pixels* in OME formats.
-Nevertheless, you can still customize the compression within the TIFF and the number of pyramidal levels.
+You can still customize the compression within the image, and the number of pyramidal levels.

 :::{warning}
 'Original pixel values' is occasionally an aspirational term.